Skip to contents

 • ‘refmap_climatena’ corresponds to normals for North America obtained from ClimateNA (Wang et al. 2016);

-• ‘refmap_climr’ corresponds to a composite of British Columbia PRISM, adjusted US PRISM and DAYMET (Alberta and Saskatchewan), and covers western Canada and western US.
+• ‘refmap_climr’ corresponds to a composite of British Columbia PRISM, adjusted US PRISM and DAYMET (Alberta and Saskatchewan).

 We will use ‘refmap_climr’ has it is the highest resolution product for the area of interest.